researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 Currently, the combos are recorded in a format that can be translated into monkey events by ComboDroid.
-In the short future, we plan to add an interface to ComboDroid to support combo replaying, further enhancing its reusability.
+In the short future, we plan to add an interface to ComboDroid to support the translation as well as replaying the combos.

 ### Reuse of startup scripts and manual inputs

-As described in the paper and the `INSTALL.md` file, ComboDroid records manually provided inputs and startup scripts.
+As described in the paper and this document, ComboDroid records manually provided inputs and startup scripts.
 To ease the reusability of these inputs and scripts, ComboDroid records them in the combination of GUI layout XML files, and sequence of adb command (for GUI events, they are recorded in `adb shell input` commands, and for system events, they are `adb shell` command).
 For each event the tester sends, ComboDroid records the current GUI layout of the app, the event in the form of adb command, and the time of the clock of the Android device (in milliseconds) when receiving the event.
 The format is well organized and self-explanatory and can be reused for other purposes.